Migrant caravan organizers: Justice Dept. is trying to 'criminalize' the group

 Garcia said she was fleeing violence from corrupt police in her home country.
 “Women I worked with at the factory disappeared at the hands of police,” she said.
 “They were killed.”

-She said the hardest part of her journey with Oscar was fearing for her son’s life as they braved the infamous freight train known as La Bestia, which means "The Beast," to get part of the way through Mexico.
+She said the hardest part of her journey with Oscar was fearing for his as they braved the infamous freight train known as La Bestia, which means "The Beast," to get part of the way through Mexico.

 Alexandra Mejia, a transgender woman fleeing persecution in El Salvador, said she can’t take staying and waiting at the camp much longer.